 Welcome to Disney’s Animal Kingdom, 1998.
 Just a decade ago, the Disney-MGM Studios opened as Walt Disney World’s third park, setting a new standard and kicking off a series of “studio” themed parks around the globe.
 Now, Disney’s reinvented themselves again with a theme park that couldn’t be any different from their Studios.
 Disney’s Animal Kingdom is the anti-studio park, dispensing entirely with “behind the scenes” and instead transporting guests around the world.

-Passing through the overgrown Oasis entry, guests are deposited into Safari Village (which would quickly be renamed Discovery Island when hoardes of guests arrived there looking for the park’s starring Kilimanjaro Safaris attraction) from which radiate bridges over the Discovery River.
+Passing through the overgrown Oasis entry, guests are deposited into Safari Village (which would quickly be renamed Discovery Island when hoards of guests arrived there looking for the park’s starring Kilimanjaro Safaris attraction) from which radiate bridges over the Discovery River.
 They lead to Africa, Asia, and Camp Minnie-Mickey.
 But of particular interest today is the fourth crossing, leading to roadside America…

 The Dino Institute

-In fact, the queue for Countdown to Extinction would, anywhere else, stand-in for a full-fledged dinosaur gallery, offering mosaics, murals, and dioramas depicting life during the Cretaceous period, before the exinction-enducing asteroid that collided with Earth and killed over half of all species for good.
+In fact, the queue for Countdown to Extinction would, anywhere else, stand-in for a full-fledged dinosaur gallery, offering mosaics, murals, and dioramas depicting life during the Cretaceous period, before the extinction-enducing asteroid that collided with Earth and killed over half of all species for good.
 But the Institute’s greatest treasure awaits within a great domed concourse.

-How spectacular it is to know that it stood here where we stand…!
+Gazing up at this gargantuan creature, it’s hard not to be awed; to think that an incomprehensible amount of time ago, our planet was overrun with reptiles the size of cars, and that in one unimaginable cataclysm, they were gone… How spectacular it is to know that it stood here where we stand…!
 How unreal that its life came to an end just beneath our feet in a prehistoric world…!
 How unbelievable to imagine what it must’ve been to see it in person…!
 Of course, we might get that chance…

 This is the old wing of the museum, and the true marvel of the Dino Institute lies further on.
 As we exit the old, static galleries, we’re invited into a briefing room for a communique with Doctor Marsh herself, played by Phylicia Rashad (well-known for her portrayal of Clair Huxtable on The Cosby Show).

-Doctor Marsh begins.
-“I hope you enjoyed those quaint exhibits in the old wing.
-That’s how dinosaurs have been presented to the public since the study of fossils began over 150 years ago.
-Today, that bare bones approach is about to be extinct.
-In a perfect blending of science and technology, the Dino Institute has created…” she gestures to the model behind her. “…The Time Rover – an amazing vehicle that will literally transport you to the age of the dinosaurs!
+“In a perfect blending of science and technology, the Dino Institute has created…” she gestures to the model behind her. “…The Time Rover – an amazing vehicle that will literally transport you to the age of the dinosaurs!
 How?
 That’s proprietary… But in a moment, you’ll be going live to our control center for a comprehensive safety briefing, then it’s on the tour that will convince you forever that the future is truly in the past!”

+As Dr. Marsh exits, it takes just a few seconds of typing for Seeker to unlock our Time Rover’s coordinates.
 “Here’s the drill: you follow the homing signal to the Iguanodon, then I’ll enlarge the transport field and boom, you’re back with one additional passenger, extra large.
-And don’t worry about that asteroid – you’ll be out of there before it even breaks the atmosphere!
+And don’t worry about that asteroid – you’ll be in and out of there before it even breaks the atmosphere.
 Trust me!
 What could go wrong?!”

-Once the briefing room doors open, we’re ushered into a new part of the building… an underground laboratory quite a bit more sophisticated than the old wing, filled with pulsing wires and ducts.
-Metallic stairs lead down into a concourse where CTX Time Rovers await, ready to be transported into the past.
-Every minute or so, a massive power surge signals a great redirect of electricity pulled toward our destination: the Time Tunnel.
+Once the briefing room doors open, we’re ushered into a new part of the building… an underground laboratory quite a bit more sophisticated than the old wing, filled with pulsing wires and colorful pipes.
+(You already know it, so don’t make me say it.)
+Metallic stairs lead down into a concrete concourse of steel, underlit grates pulsing with purple glow.

 Countdown to Extinction

 With a resounding SNAP, a blinding flash of pure white light overtakes the vehicle, and with a crash, it falls to the ground.
 Only now, it’s on the rocky terrain of 65 million years ago.
 “Perfect landing!
 Wow, the computer is tracking a lot of dinosaurs around you!”
-A tiny, falling, flaming fragment strikes the ground, creating a fiery glow that illuminates a frilled, four-legged dinosaur ahead.
+A tiny, falling, flaming asteroid fragment strikes the ground, creating a fiery glow that illuminates a frilled, four-legged dinosaur ahead.
 ‘Styracosaurus,’ the computer chirps.
 ‘Warning: meteor shower in range.’

 “Just little ones, don’t worry!”
+The Time Rover rumbles onward up an incline.

 Chirp chirp.
 ‘Hadrosaur.’
 A mother parasaur and her babies look to the sky as flaming shards rain down through the dense jungle canopy.
 ‘Raptor.’
 It’s ahead on the left, snarling and hissing, his eyes fixated on the nearby baby parasaurs.
 A trail of light signals that a meteor has struck the Rover, which jolts and tips, regaining traction and swerving forward.